mhdawson/arduino-sensors/LightSensor/README.md

 * Copy LightSensor.ino into the directory
 * Copy either the specific files referenced in LightSensor.ino from arduino-sensors/433Tx or the whole directory
-* Open DHTSensor.ino with the Arduino GUI, build and then flash into the Arduino
+* Open LightSensor.ino with the Arduino GUI, build and then flash into the Arduino

 # Schematic